 Nick Faldo- “That the golfer must become their own golf swing coach on the course.”

 The CASPER Workout Program for Golfers

-I contribute this ability due to God’s blessings and an exercise routine.
+I contribute my health and physical ability to God’s blessings and my 925 MET Diet and exercise routine.
 I worked with several physical trainers in developing the CASPER Workout Program.
 In my junior year in high school, I tore my ACL that required surgery.
 I was determined to stay in shape and maintain my health and fitness even after surgery and as I graduated high school and college.
 I continued this now after I have retired.

 But an exercise routine is just only one-third of the equation, as noted in the road map.
 There is also diet and lifestyle changes that account for the other two-thirds of your total fitness.

 Diet and Lifestyle Changes for Total Health